 HarvestToTable says if your tomato plant doesn’t get enough magnesium, the plant will grow small and spindly.

 Plus, the leaves will appear yellow between the leaf veins late in the season.
-Consequently, your salad tomato (or low carb pizza topping) and fruit to be slow in maturing and ripening.
+Consequently, your salad tomato and fruit will be slow in maturing and ripening.

 The general answer for how much epsom salt for plants is a couple tablespoons per gallon of water.
 Again, some plants might require more, others less.
 And some plants might need none.